Teamsters, UPS battle may be just a warmup for future Amazon fight, experts say

 Efforts by the union to draw attention to negotiations with regular press conferences and statements have also been criticized by market watchers as bombastic and unhelpful.

-O’Brien pushed back on that claim, telling The Hill Friday that “if UPS is so obsessed with noise, they should consider the thunder that 340,000 UPS Teamsters are going to make when we hit the streets on August 1 if UPS continues down this road of disrespect.”
+O’Brien pushed back on that claim, telling The Hill on Friday that “if UPS is so obsessed with noise, they should consider the thunder that 340,000 UPS Teamsters are going to make when we hit the streets on Aug.
+1 if UPS continues down this road of disrespect.”

 O’Brien said negotiations will continue until economic issues affecting Teamster members are addressed by UPS.